ebalzuweit/cswm/README.md

 ### Configuration

-Configuration is done through the `appsettings.json` file, found in the same folder as `cswm.exe`.
+Configuration is done through the `appsettings.json` file, found in the same directory as `cswm.exe`.

 | Setting         | Description                                      |
 | --------------- | ------------------------------------------------ |